tstefacek/inventorme/README.md

 ### Overview

-Adatabase creation application that includes user registration, authentication, and CRUD functionality.
+A database creation application that includes user registration, authentication, and CRUD functionality.

 ### Technologies
 - Java